Hugos68/vite-plugin-pagefind/README.md

 ## Pagefind

-For further questions regarding Pagefind itself you can refer to [the offical docs](https://pagefind.app/).
+For further questions regarding Pagefind itself you can refer to [the official docs](https://pagefind.app/).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.